By Radical Mycology

 Taking the Sacrament

 Consuming the sacred fungi is not something to be taken lightly.
-While many people in western cultures are introduced to these fungi in a more casual or party-like environment, it is recommend to approach these fungi as something to be honored and respected.
+While many people in western cultures are introduced to these fungi in a more casual or party-like environment, it is recommended to approach these fungi as something to be honored and respected.
 The best psychedelic experience is had when taking advantage of the following recommendations:

 - Eat the fungi on an empty stomach.